USD ($)

 ● Minimize Monetary Cost

-4. Total Length Field in IP Header
+4. Total Length

 It is a 16-bit field, meaning the largest packet size it can handle is 65,535 bytes.
 If a packet is too big for the network, the packet gets broken into smaller pieces called fragments.
 Each fragment is sent separately but can be reassembled at the destination.

-Some networks, like Ethernet, require a minimum packet size of 46 bytes long.
+Some networks, like Ethernet, require a minimum packet size of 46 bytes.
 If the packet is too small, padding (extra space) is added to meet this requirement.
 The Total Length field ensures we know the actual size of the packet, even if padding is present.
 Without a Total Length field, the receiver wouldn’t know where the real data ends and the padding starts.

 Imagine a Scenario